 Adding fat to your yogurt may help make it thicker.
 The use of whole milk will result in a thicker yogurt than skim milk.
 You can also add cream to the milk or use it in place of milk to increase the fat content.
 Since the heavy cream is too low in lactose to sustain an heirloom culture long-term, make sure to refresh the starter in whole or 2% milk after 2-4 batches if you decide to use this as an option.

 Problem solved?
 I bet you’re excited to make it all right and just started taking notes of what you just need.
 You might be wondering what should you try first.
-Well, here’s a bonus from VitaClay!
-Go for healthy options with this Vegan Coconut Yogurt best cooked in Vitaclay slow cooker!
+Well, here’s a bonus from VitaClay!; we have an easy slow cooker recipe for yogurt Go for healthy options with this Vegan Coconut Yogurt best cooked in the Vitaclay slow cooker which functions as a yogurt maker!

 Comments will be approved before showing up.